GenericMappingTools/gmt/doc/rst/source/greenspline.rst

     **-bo**) table; if **-G** is not given then this table is written to standard output.
 Ignored if **-C** or **-C**\ 0 is given.

+.. _-I:

 **-I**\ *xinc*\ [/*yinc*\ [/*zinc*\ ]]
     Specify equidistant sampling intervals, on for each dimension, separated by slashes.

+.. _-L:

 **-L**
     Do *not* remove a linear (1-D) or planer (2-D) trend when **-D** selects mode 0-3 [For those Cartesian cases a least-squares line or